Ralph Townsend

-Following the US entry into World War II Townsend was arrested for acting as a Japanese agent without registering under the Foreign Agents Registration Act.
+Following the US entry into World War II, Townsend was arrested for acting as a Japanese agent without registering under the Foreign Agents Registration Act.
 He pleaded guilty, admitting that he had accepted payments before the war from a propaganda organization funded by the Japanese government, but denying that he was a Japanese agent.
-He received a prison sentence and while serving was involved in the Great Sedition Trial.
-After the war Townsend moved to Fairfax, Virginia, where he died on 25 January 1976.
+He was sentenced to 8 months to two years in prison.
+While serving his sentence, Townsend was a defendant in the Great Sedition Trial.
+After the war, he moved to Fairfax, Virginia, where he died on January 25, 1976.
 His writings continue to be influential in far-right circles.

 Early life, 1900–33

-Ralph Townsend was born on November 27, 1900 in Raynham, North Carolina to "one of Robeson county's oldest and most prominent families."
+Ralph Townsend was born on November 27, 1900, in Raynham, North Carolina to "one of Robeson county's oldest and most prominent families."
 He was the son of Richard Walter Townsend (1859–1937) and Mara Aurora McDuffie Townsend (1866–1906).
 He had four sisters and brothers, including Dallas Townsend, Sr. After graduating from Mount Hermon Preparatory School in Massachusetts, he attended Columbia University in New York City and in 1924 received his degree from Columbia University Graduate School of Journalism.
 He worked as a journalist in San Francisco for several years before returning to New York where he taught English at Columbia University from 1927 to 1930.
-On 11 November 1930 he passed the foreign service test and was posted to Montreal, Canada, as vice-consul on 20 December 1930.
+On November 11, 1930, he passed the foreign service test and was posted to Montreal, Canada, as vice-consul on December 20, 1930.

-His second assignment was to Shanghai, where he officially served as vice-consul between 10 December 1931 and 9 January 1932, though a two-month temporary detail kept him in the city long enough to witness the Shanghai Incident firsthand.
-After that he was stationed in Fuzhou up to his resignation from the service on 1 March 1933.
+His second assignment was to Shanghai, where he officially served as vice-consul between December 10, 1931, and January 9, 1932, though a two-month temporary detail kept him in the city long enough to witness the Shanghai Incident firsthand.
+After that he was stationed in Fuzhou up to his resignation from the service on March 1, 1933.